lammps/lammps/doc/src/Howto_mdi.rst

 -------------

-As of Feb 2023, these are quantum codes with MDI support provided via Python wrapper scripts included in the LAMMPS distribution.
+As of March 2023, these are quantum codes with MDI support provided via Python wrapper scripts included in the LAMMPS distribution.
 These can be used with the fix mdi/qm and fix mdi/qmmm commands to perform QM calculations of an entire system (e.g. AIMD) or QM/MM simulations.
 See